- Diplomatic normalization deal brokered by the United States has brought Sudan and Israel into camaraderie.

 Netanyahu definitely benefits from three new diplomatic relations in a matter of weeks.
 These events may reinvigorate trust in his leadership following corruption scandals and plummeting popularity.
 How effective his foreign policy will be in regaining his power, we will have to see.
 The prime minister has been embroiled in corruption scandals and calls for resignation for the past year—may be increased diplomatic normalization will be his saving grace? (spoiler: probably not)

-Answer: Israel is giving aid and technology to Sudan.
+Answer: Netanyahu is giving aid and technology to Sudan.

 The more specific terms of the new agreement between Israel and Sudan are yet to be fully worked out.
 But it is expected that they will cooperate in terms of “agriculture, technology, aviation, [and] migration”, out of which Israel will be conceding the most.
 Israel is expected to provide Sudan with agricultural and medical technologies in order that they can rebuild effectively following their civil conflict.